richmahn/en_tn/rev/17/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: the beast "is himself also an eighth king; but he is one of those seven kings."
-The translator should not attempt to resolve this paradox and it should remain a mystery.
+This sentences in 17:11 is a paradox: the beast "is itself also an eighth king; but it is one of those seven kings."
+The translator should not attempt to resolve this paradox, and it should remain a mystery.

 ## Links: ##